 Check with your codes department to ensure you set the right amount based on the width and type of roof being constructed when building a porch roof.

-NOTE: Everything outlined above pertains to decks and patios also.
-However, you may have to make a few adjustments:
+NOTE: Everything outlined above also pertains to decks and patios.
+However, you may need to make a few adjustments:

 Decks: You still need to attach columns to the beam under your deck.
 Depending on how your deck was constructed you may need to reinforce the beam to carry the column and roof.
 Check local code requirements.